agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 underside of the desk for $80.
 It has 8 outlets (including 2 with space around them for those extra-large plugs) and 4 USB-A outlets, 3 of which provide up 2.4A and one which supports [Quick Charge 3.0][qc].
 It has a 10 foot cord.
-You can plug the desk's motor 1 of the 8 outlets so that you only have to plug in the Freeport to the wall.
-I bought the Freeport and I am ratified with it, but I suspect it could have found a cheaper power strip to mount.
+You can plug the desk's motor into 1 of the 8 outlets so that you only have to plug in the Freeport to the wall.
+I am satisfied with the power strip, but I suspect it could have found a cheaper one from a third party.

 [qc]: https://en.wikipedia.org/wiki/Quick_Charge

 ### CPU Mount

 Nookdesk also sells an under-desk CPU mount.
-It will fit towers up to 9.25″ wide and 30″ tall, although if the desk is in its lowest position there is only 20″ of clearance for the tower.
-The holder costs $100.
+It fits towers up to 9.25″ wide and 30″ tall, although if the desk is in its lowest position there is only 20″ of clearance for the tower.
+The mount costs $100.

 ![The under-desk CPU mount.][cpu]